A Gallo-Canadian Recon-Revivalist Druid Organisation.

 A Scottish Tree with Welsh and Irish Roots growing in the heart of Turtle Island.

-A Sanctuary for the benefit all living beings, as limitless as space.
+A Sanctuary for the benefit of all living beings, as limitless as space.
 For all life is precious

 The Bards Enigma: